arkku/brightness/README.md

 commands (e.g., when playing games or watching movies) without worrying about being able to go back to the calibrated setting.

+There are other utilities for this, but most of them seem to use the `CGDisplayIOServicePort()` function, which is deprecated as of OS X 10.9, and/or they do not support display names.

 ~ [Kimmo Kulovesi](http://arkku.com/), 2014-07-18

 Usage